hush-shell/hush/book/src/intro/basic-constructs.md

 end
 ```

-They must declare how many arguments they expect, and this is enforced when calling a function.
+They must declare how many arguments they expect, which is enforced when calling a function.
 Calling a function with less or more arguments than expected will result in a panic.

 ```hush
 function takes_one(x)